deivthings/piano-training-vue/README.md

 Improve speed reading musical notes on the go.
 * Vuejs SPA project using simple EventBus to communicate components and unidirectional data flow.
 * Piano keyboard, pentagram and notes only with CSS.
+* SASS and PostCSS with preset-env stage 0

 ![](screen-demo.png)